oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 Location | Description |
 ------------- | ----------- |
-`domain-resources` | JRF and WLS domain resources. |
+`domain-resources` | JRF and WLS domain resources |
-`archives` | Source code location for WebLogic Deploy Tooling application ZIP archives. |
+`archives` | Source code location for WebLogic Deploy Tooling application ZIP archives |
 `model-images` | Staging for each model image's WDT YAML, WDT properties, and WDT archive ZIP files.
-The directories in `model images` are named after their respective images.|
+The directories in `model images` are named for their respective images|
-`model-configmaps` | Staging files for a model config map that configures a data source. |
+`model-configmaps` | Staging files for a model configmap that configures a data source |
-`ingresses` | Load balancer Ingresses. |
+`ingresses` | Load balancer Ingresses |
-`utils/wl-pod-wait.sh` | Utility for watching the pods in a domain reach their expected `restartVersion`, image name, and ready state. |
+`utils/wl-pod-wait.sh` | Utility for watching the pods in a domain reach their expected `restartVersion`, image name, and ready state |
-`utils/patch-restart-version.sh` | Utility for updating a running domain `spec.restartVersion` field (which causes it to 're-instrospect' and 'roll'). |
+`utils/patch-restart-version.sh` | Utility for updating a running domain `spec.restartVersion` field (which causes it to 're-instrospect' and 'roll') |
-`utils/opss-wallet.sh` | Utility for exporting or importing a JRF domain OPSS wallet file. |
+`utils/opss-wallet.sh` | Utility for exporting or importing a JRF domain OPSS wallet file |

-## References
+### References

 For references to the relevant user documentation, see:
  - [Model in Image]({{< relref "/userguide/managing-domains/model-in-image/_index.md" >}}) user documentation
  - [Oracle WebLogic Server Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling)
  - [Oracle WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool)

-## Prerequisites for all domain types
+### Prerequisites for all domain types

 1. _Choose the type of domain you're going to use throughout the sample, `WLS` or `JRF`._

    {{%expand "Click here for details." %}}
    - The first time you try this sample, we recommend that you choose `WLS` even if you're familiar with `JRF`.
    - This is because `WLS` is simpler and will more easily familiarize you with Model in Image concepts.
-   - We only recommend choosing `JRF` if: you are already familiar with `JRF`, you have already tried the `WLS` path through this sample, and you have a definite use case where you need to use `JRF`.
+   - We recommend choosing `JRF` only if: you are already familiar with `JRF`, you have already tried the `WLS` path through this sample, and you have a definite use case where you need to use `JRF`.
    {{% /expand%}}

 1. _The `JAVA_HOME` environment variable must be set and must reference a valid JDK 8 installation.
 (The `JAVA_HOME` will be used by the WebLogic Image Tool.)_